saitaiky/notebook/docs/docs/software-development/programming/rust.md

    - In Rust, the semicolon (`;`) is used to terminate statements, including return statements.
    - However, the last expression in a function without a semicolon is implicitly returned as the function's value.

-:::infoIf statement can be used for assignment.
+:::info If statement can be used for assignment.
 The if statement can be used for assignment, here's an example:
 ```rust
 let result = if num % 2 == 0 {